parkjunkil/ZeoDiff/README.md

 ## 5. Acknowledgements

-We greatly appreciate [Baekjun Kim](https://github.com/good4488) for the useful discussion.
+I greatly appreciate [Baekjun Kim](https://github.com/good4488) for the useful discussion.

 The DDPM baseline code and many other utility functions are adapted from the [hugging face](https://huggingface.co/blog/annotated-diffusion)